dltdojo/dltdojo-cd/gendojo25/banking-enc-sqlite/README.md

     $ age --decrypt -i key.txt -o data.tar.gz data.tar.gz.age
 ```

-# Alternative to Full Database Encryption: Encrypting Sensitive Data Before Storage

-When the encryption of an entire SQLite database isn't practical or desired, a viable alternative is to encrypt specific pieces of sensitive data before they are inserted into the database.
-This method allows for the selective protection of data, such as personal identifiers, financial information, or any other data deemed sensitive, without the need to encrypt the entire database file.
-This strategy involves encrypting individual data elements using cryptographic libraries before inserting them into the SQLite database.

 # Banking101 - Simple Banking System

 This project implements a basic banking system using Bash scripting and SQLite.
 It provides a command-line interface for managing bank accounts, performing transactions, and viewing account information.